FlavScents AInsights Entry for 1,4-Cineole (CAS: 470-67-7)

 8. Practical Insights for Formulators

-1,4-Cineole is valued for its ability to impart a fresh, cooling sensation in both flavors and fragrances.
-It synergizes well with other terpenoids and minty compounds, enhancing their effects.
-Formulators should be cautious of its volatility and potential degradation under extreme conditions.
-It is often under-used in complex formulations where its subtle impact can enhance overall product appeal.
+1,4-Cineole is valued for its ability to impart freshness and enhance cooling effects in formulations.
+It synergizes well with mint, citrus, and herbal notes.
+Formulators should be cautious of its potency, as overuse can lead to an overpowering camphoraceous character.
+It is often underutilized in complex blends where its subtle contributions can enhance overall product appeal.

 Citation hooks: FlavScents; industry practice